garyzhubc/STAT406-2017/Lecture2/README.md

 Predictions using a linear model
 --------------------------------

-Here we continue looking at the problem of estimating the prediction power of different models.
-As in the previous lecture, we consider a **full** and a **reduced** model, and we assume that the **reduced** model was not selected using the training data.
-We load the training set and fit both models:
+In these notes we continue looking at the problem of comparing different models based on their prediction properties.
+As in the previous lecture, we consider a **full** and a **reduced** model, and we assume that the variables included in the **reduced** model were not selected using the training data.

+### Estimating MSPE with a test set

+One way to estimate the mean squared prediction error of a model or predictor is to use it on a test set (where the responses are known, but that was not used when training the predcitor or estimating the model), and the comparing the predictions with the actual responses.

+First, we load the training set and fit both models:

 ``` r
 x.tr <- read.table('../Lecture1/pollution-train.dat', header=TRUE, sep=',')